-- i.
-Planning for use of restrictive physical interventions - a.
-Pupil-specific Risk Assessments
+Planning for use of restrictive physical interventions Pupil specific Risk Assessment

 All pupils at Red Gates have an individual risk assessment.
 On this risk assessment any challenging behaviours which are likely to necessitate the use of physical intervention will be clearly identified.
 The process of writing and reviewing Risk Assessments will assess the risk of any concerning behaviours that could serious harm the pupil or other people, and / or put the pupil at risk of restrictive intervention.
 It will highlight what the hazards are and who may be at risk.
-Risk assessments are then used to inform strategies on Behaviour Support Documents so that all staff working with a pupil are able to follow agreed procedures.
-Any further actions that need to be taken in order to reduce the risks are also decided and agreed upon.
-Planned use of physical intervention must be clearly shown to be in keeping with the pupil's Education and Health Care Plan and the pupil's Individual Education Plan and documented properly.